Andreev bound state spectroscopy of a quantum-dot-based Aharonov-Bohm interferometer with superconducting terminals: NRG solution

 While no triplet GSs are observed, standard singlet-doublet transitions occur depending on how closely the selected model parameters approach the doublet chimney anchored at $\varphi=\pi$ and $\varphi_t=-\pi+2m\pi$ with $m \in \mathbb{N}$.
 Similar to the SC-AIM, this high-symmetry point serves as a precursor for the emergence of QPTs and is therefore essential for qualitative understanding of the emergent physics.
 In the AB ring device, however, both phases $\varphi$ and $\varphi_t$ must be taken into account.
 Consequently, the geometric factor $\chi$ becomes an important guide for understanding the potential outcomes.
 However, subtle interplay with the side-coupled mode, as encoded in its frequency $\omega_p$, takes place in the AB ring.

 While the DQD model of Sec.~\ref{sec:extended} correctly describes the basic interplay, dressing its eigenstates with particle-hole asymmetric Wilson chains of NRG strongly renormalizes the outcome by favoring singlet GSs.
-The extent of the doublet chimney is thus largely overestimated by the bare DQD system.
+The extent of the doublet chimney in the $\varphi_t$ parameter is thus largely overestimated by the bare DQD system.
+In the $\varphi$ parameter, the renormalized doublet chimney shows overall a smaller extent compared to the bare DQD model and the artificial shift of spectra with respect to $\varphi$ was lifted.
+In general, however, the doublet chimney expands considerably along $\varphi$ axis which explains the persistency of doublet phase across various regimes as observed already in Ref.~\cite{Karrasch-2009-ab}.